siavash9000/netlimy/README.md

 ## Requirements
 To deploy netlimy in production you will need:
 1. A running docker swarm.
 A single node swarm is perfectly ok.
-See [below](## Provision a cloud server with docker-machine (optional)) if you need help setting up a docker swarm.
 2. A Domain resolving to a node of your swarm.
 3. The website you want to deploy must be in a git repository, which is accessible via internet.